 Good Trade Co is a non-for-profit company who purchases coffee from local farmers in Columbia.
-Speaker Brandon Waardenburg is a social entrepreneur who want to help improve the lives of the poor.
+Speaker Brandon Waardenburg is a social entrepreneur who want to help improve the lives of the poor in that country.

 Good Trade Co, currently purchase coffee at a price 20 to 30% higher than fair trade prices.
 The profits are used to build schools, homes and roads.
 The company is looking for $8000 so they can rebrand the product and put money into marketing the coffee.